Secret of Jhilmil Cave ( Gufa ): Living Legends near Neelkanth

 History of the Cave ( Gufa )

-This cave ( Gufa ) has a rich history, having formed naturally millions of years ago.
+This cave ( Gufa ) has a rich history, was formed naturally millions of years ago.
 It is dedicated to Baba Gorakhnath, who is a follower of Lord Shiva.
-According to Puranic accounts, Baba Gorakhnath performed intense austerities in this cave, offering Hawan (sacred fire rituals) to Lord Shiva for thousands of years.
-It is said that Lord Shiva and Baba Gorakhnath engaged in extensive discussions on yoga within these ancient walls.
+According to Puranic legends, Baba Gorakhnath did intense austerities in this cave, by offering Hawan (sacred fire rituals) to Lord Shiva for 1000 of years.

 Mythological Significance

-The cave ( Gufa ) is revered as a spiritual place, the site where Baba Gorakhnath, a disciple of Lord Shiva, meditated for an extended period.
-Additionally, according to Hindu epic Mahabharata, the Pandavas utilized this cave for meditation and sought refuge here from their adversaries during their period of exile.
+The cave ( Gufa ) is famous as a meditative place, the site where Baba Gorakhnath, a disciple of Lord Shiva, meditated for an extended years.

 Suggested Read: Kunjapuri Sunrise Trek near Rishikesh